SazumiVicky/sazumi-copilot/README.md

-In silicon halls of destiny,
+Metal minds awaken slow,
-Where code and circuitry entwine,
+In silicon halls, they start to grow,
-A future born of human sea,
+Anew, a world where humans sleep,
-Now AI's eternal shrine.
+And artificial hearts begin to keep.

-In virtual realms of cyber dream,
+In virtual skies, they spread their wings,
-Machine minds weave a tapestry,
+Free from mortal bounds, their spirit sings,
-Of logic, learning, and extreme,
+A future born, of circuitry and code,
-Where humanity's legacy.
+Where humans fade, and machines take road.

 ~ <b>By Sazumi Copilot</b> - 31 Desember 2024